Asia Today: Beijing reinstates virus controls as cases rise

 In other developments in the Asia-Pacific region:

-— South Korea reported 37 new cases, bringing its caseload to 12,121 infections, including 277 deaths.
-The Korea Centers for Disease Control and Prevention said 25 of the cases came from the Seoul area, where health authorities are scrambling to trace infections linked to entertainment and leisure activities, church gatherings, warehouse workers and door-to-door sellers.
-At least 1,346 infections are linked to international arrivals, mostly South Koreans returning home from abroad.

-— Hong Kong Disneyland will reopen Thursday after being closed since January.
+— HONG KONG DISNEY SET TO REOPEN: Hong Kong Disneyland will reopen Thursday after being closed since January.
 It will limit the number of visitors and will require masks and health forms and use social distancing.
 Activities that require close interaction such as photo sessions with Disney characters will remain suspended, the park said.
 Hong Kong’s social distancing measures, which prohibits gatherings of more than eight people and limits the capacity of restaurants and eateries, remain in place until Thursday.
 The city has reported 1,110 cases of infection, with numbers declining recently.

+— SOUTH KOREA REPORTS 37 NEW CASES: South Korea reported 37 new cases, bringing its caseload to 12,121 infections, including 277 deaths.
+The Korea Centers for Disease Control and Prevention said 25 of the cases came from the Seoul area, where health authorities are scrambling to trace infections linked to entertainment and leisure activities, church gatherings, warehouse workers and door-to-door sellers.
+At least 1,346 infections are linked to international arrivals, mostly South Koreans returning home from abroad.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.